oda-hub/hugo-odahub/content/docs/guide-development.md

 The parameterized workflow formulated as a Python notebook can be converted into a service provided by [MMODA](https://www.astro.unige.ch/mmoda/)  by a bot that scans a specific location `astronomy/mmoda` in the project directory on the  [renkulab.io](https://renkulab.io/) collaborative platform.
 Creating a new project in this directory will make it visible for the bot.
 In our example of Fermi/LAT lightcurve workflow, it is in the [fermi](https://renkulab.io/projects/astronomy/mmoda/fermi) subdirectory of `astronomy/mmoda`.

-First you need to make sure your notebook runs in a cloud environment.
-It needs to be repeatable - i.e. you can run it many times.
-If it depends on external services - try to make sure the requests are also repeatable - you might need to specify sufficient details.
-If the notebook does not produce the exactly the same result every time - it's unfortunate, but do not worry too much, it might still be reproducible (see motivation on [the difference between reproducibility and repeatability](https://github.com/volodymyrss/reproducibility-motivation/))
+To proceed along this way, you first you need to make sure your notebook runs correctly in the  [renkulab.io](https://renkulab.io/) environment.
+You can start a new project in the `astronomy/mmoda`

 * write your notebook, and make sure it runs from top to bottom
 * make a requirements.txt will the modules you need for this notebook